jdavellanedag/BugLoggerApp/README.md

 ## BugLogger App

-This is a simple electron-react app for creating a bug logger app.
+This is a simple electron-react app for creating a bug logger utility.

 ### Install